SUPEROXIDE DISMUTASE 2 PROTEIN LEVELS IN BLOOD MAY ACT AS A PROGNOSTIC MARKER FOR HIGH-RISK NEUROBLASTOMA PATIENTS

 Creative Commons License

-Demir A. B., Altun Z. S., Aktaş S., Olgun H. N.
+Demir A. B., ALTUN Z. S., AKTAŞ S., Olgun N.

-JOURNAL OF BASIC AND CLINICAL HEALTH SCIENCES, cilt.7, sa.1, ss.196-213, 2023 (ESCI)
+JOURNAL OF BASIC AND CLINICAL HEALTH SCIENCES, cilt.7, sa.1, ss.196-213, 2023 (ESCI, TRDizin) identifier

 Özet

 Purpose: Determination of proteomic differences plays an important role in biomarker investigations.
 Due to its heterogenic molecular background, identification of certain biomarkers is still a demand both for diagnosis and prognosis of neuroblastoma.
 In this study, it is aimed to identify marker proteins/mechanisms that may play role in neuroblastoma prognosis.
 Material and Methods: Real-time PCR analyses were performed for 2p24.3, 11q23, 1p36 and 17q25 status from tumor samples of the patients to determine the risk groups.
-A proteomic approach was used for different risk groups of the disease by using matrix-assisted laser desorption ionization–time of flight (MALDI-TOF/TOF) approach.
+A proteomic approach was used for different risk groups of the disease by using matrix-assisted laser desorption ionization-time of flight (MALDI-TOF/TOF) approach.
 Mononuclear cell pools from blood samples of patients for different risk groups were constructed and protein expression changes for different groups were identified.
-Results: Manganese-superoxide dismutase (SOD2) protein was found to significantly increase in highrisk group of neuroblastoma patients.
+Results: Manganese-superoxide dismutase (SOD2) protein was found to significantly increase in high -risk group of neuroblastoma patients.
 Conclusion: Our results showed that SOD2 may play an important role in neuroblastoma progression and be a candidate prognostic peripheral blood marker for neuroblastoma patients.